The Supreme Court of Canada has opened the way for new end-of-life

 Provinces that wish to have a very careful system

-for authorizing the right-to-die
+for authorizing end-of-life choices

 will incorporate all